Liberation psychology

 Liberation psychology or liberation social psychology is an approach to psychology that aims to actively understand the psychology of oppressed and impoverished communities by conceptually and practically addressing the oppressive sociopolitical structure in which they exist.
-The central concepts of liberation psychology include: awareness; critical realism; de-ideologized reality; a coherently social orientation; the preferential option for the oppressed majorities, and methodological eclecticism.
+The central concepts of liberation psychology include awareness; critical realism; de-ideologized reality; a coherently social orientation; the preferential option for the oppressed majorities, and methodological eclecticism.

-Liberation psychology was first conceived by the Spanish/Salvadoran psychologist Ignacio Martín-Baró and developed extensively in Latin America.
-Liberation psychology is an interdisciplinary approach that draws on liberation philosophy, Marxist, feminist, and decolonial thought, liberation theology, critical theory, critical and popular pedagogy, as well as critical psychology subareas, particularly critical social psychology.
+Liberation psychology was first conceived by the Spanish and Salvadoran psychologist Ignacio Martín-Baró and developed extensively in Latin America.
+Liberation psychology is an interdisciplinary approach that draws on liberation philosophy, Marxist, feminist, and decolonial thought, liberation theology, critical theory, critical and popular pedagogy, as well as subareas of critical psychology, particularly critical social psychology.

 Through transgressive and reconciliatory approaches, liberation psychology strives to mend the fractures in relationships, experience, and society caused by oppression.
 Liberation psychology aims to include what or who has become marginalized, both psychologically and socially.
 The philosophy of liberation psychology stresses the interconnectedness and co-creation of culture, psyche, self, and community.
 They should be viewed as interconnected and evolving multiplicities of perspectives, performances, and voices in various degrees of dialogue.